masa-finance/docs/docs/developers/identity-contracts/SoulLinker.md

 Sets the SoulboundIdentity contract address linked to this soul name

-*The caller must be the owner to call this function*
+*The caller must have the admin role to call this function*

 #### Parameters